qbikez/pi-chef/README.md

 6. Run the new pipeline and set `recipe` parameter to: `recipe[pi_home::hello_pi]`.
 This is a simple test pipeline to verify everything is working correctly.
 Hopefully it will :)

 The pipeline uses chef in local mode (`--zero`).
+It downloads cookbooks from the git repository, so there's no need to use `knife`, just commit & push.

-You can configure the full-blown chef server if you wish.
+You can of course configure the full-blown chef server if you wish.

 ## Services